 Child care licensing requirements in Rhode Island separate administrative and pedagogical leadership functions into two roles: administrator and education coordinator.
 They can be the same person, but have different qualifications.
 At a minimum, education coordinators must have a bachelor’s degree and 24 semester hours in early childhood education.
 If the administrator works in a program where there is a full-time education coordinator, experience in administration and 3 years of experience working in a licensed early childhood program is all that is required for the administrator.
 Rhode Island does not have a director credential.
-Elementary principal licensure requires a master’s degree and pre-K certification is available.
+Elementary principal licensure requires a master’s degree and a minimum of 10 y ears of experience as a teacher or support professional; pre-K certification is available.
 The statewide QRIS, at the highest level, requires that the administrator have at least a bachelor’s degree and 12 semester hours in early childhood education.
 School-based pre-K programs require a principal license, however community-based programs do not have administrator requirements.
 There are no early childhood leadership degree programs or leadership academies in Rhode Island.